CORC 3204 The Global Spanish-Speaking Community: From Imperial Conquests to Latino/a Diasporas

 3 hours; 3 credits

-Examination of the history and present-day realities of the diverse cultures comprising the global Spanish-speaking community: Spain, Latin America and the Caribbean, Spanish-speaking Africa, and the US Latino populations.
+Examination of the history and present-day realities of the diverse cultures comprising the global Spanish-speaking community: Spain, Latin America and the Caribbean, Spanish-speaking Africa, and the US Latino/a populations.
 Topics include language and empire, colonialism, economic and social structures of power, religion, the role of women, racial and ethnic identity, migration and immigration, and the role of the artist in society.
 (Not open to students who have completed Core Curriculum-Upper Tier 20.03.).
 Satisfies Pathways College Option requirement.

 Prerequisite: Junior standing..